-Whether a loved one has the dry drunk syndrome, take heart in the fact that the condition can be cured.
-Developing dry drunk syndrome does not mean that anyone has lost their chance at sobriety.
+Whether a loved one has the dry drunk syndrome, take heart.
+This condition can be cured.
+Going through PAWS and dry drunk syndrome does not mean that anyone has lost their chance at sobriety.
 It only means that there is a need to get back on the right track.
 Learn how to do that.

-Alcohol affects the body in different ways.
-Dry drunk symptoms are largely behavioral.
-One might start to exhibit a low tolerance for stress or behave impulsively, repeatedly engaging in unhealthy or risky behaviors.
-One might even start romanticizing alcohol or getting nostalgic about the “good old” drinking days.
-Such an attitude may become constantly negative, and the person will lose interest in previously cherished activities and become consumed with negative thoughts or self-pity.
-It may be hard to recognize that anything needs to be changed.
+The dry drunk syndrome is also largely behavioral.
+A person might start to suffer from a low stress tolerance or behave impulsively, repeatedly engaging in unhealthy or dangerous behaviors.
+One might even start dreaming about alcohol or getting nostalgic about the “good old” drinking days.
+Such an attitude may become constantly negative, and the person will lose interest in previously cherished activities and become occupied with negative thoughts or self-pity.
+It may be hard for them to recognize that anything needs to be changed.
 Such a person feels miserable in their skin.

-Dry drunk syndrome is usually caused by no longer focusing on mental or emotional recovery.
-One may start to believe that since they are no longer an alcoholic, there isn’t anything else that needs to be done, but suddenly it can be found that one isn’t able to brush off negative thoughts.
-One may resist completing all the modules of the rehab program and stop regularly attending alcohol support group meetings.
+This syndrome is usually caused by no longer focusing on mental or emotional recovery.
+People may start to believe that since they are no longer alcoholics, there isn’t anything else that needs to be done, but suddenly they cannot brush off negative thoughts.
+One may resist completing all the rehab program modules and stop regularly attending alcohol support group meetings.

 Causes of Dry Drunk Syndrome